AlwaysInMind/aim-web-app/README.md

-# Stop Press
+# Stop Press!

 We're finalists in the AbilityNet and BT [Tech4GoodAwards](https://www.tech4goodawards.com/finalist/always-in-mind/).
-You can vote for us in the People ward using #T4GAlwaysinMind on twitter or instagram or on the previous webpage.
+You can vote for us in the Peoples Award using #T4GAlwaysinMind on twitter or instagram or on the previous webpage.
 Thanks.

 # Always in Mind